donuts-are-good/donuts-are-good/README.md

 ## giving back
 independent devs and open source projects may contact for help

-## 2023
+## scoreboard 2023 so far

+![repo list scoreboard](https://user-images.githubusercontent.com/96031819/219259863-c874c86a-b5ae-458f-b473-c25dd4893f3e.svg)

+## weekly projects

 2023 is dedicated to one project per week.
 Most of these are stdlib, vanilla, and put together in the span of a laptop charge or some other difficulty modifier.
 No reason, just fun.

-## scoreboard

-![repo list scoreboard](https://user-images.githubusercontent.com/96031819/219259863-c874c86a-b5ae-458f-b473-c25dd4893f3e.svg)

-## weekly projects

 - [gofetch](https://github.com/donuts-are-good/gofetch)  - a light alternative to neofetch